-Jamestown's real estate industry is controlled by a huge body of laws.
-This is because almost any real estate transaction invokes laws regarding civil rights, consumer protection, land use, and contracts.
+Jamestown's real estate industry is governed by a huge body of laws.
+This is because almost any real estate transaction invokes laws concerning civil rights, consumer protection, land use, and contracts.

-The law controlling real estate in Jamestown can get pretty complicated, especially when things such as mortgages, disputes about construction defects, and conflicts over title are involved.
+The law governing real estate in Jamestown can get pretty complicated, especially when things such as mortgages, disputes about construction defects, and conflicts over title are involved.

-Therefore, it's a good idea to learn some of the basics of Jamestown's real estate laws.
+Therefore, it's always good to have at least some knowledge of Jamestown's real estate law.

 Common Real Estate Law Issues in Jamestown